Wind energy for the Geestmerambacht wastewater treatment plant

 Background

-Climate and Energy Program (KEP).
+Climate and Energy Program (KEP)

-In 2017, HHNK set itself the goal of becoming energy-neutral and emitting no moreCO2.
-In doing so, the Water Board wants to contribute to the Paris climate goals of 2015, where it was agreed to limit global warming to a maximum of 1.5 degrees Celsius.
-To generate as much energy as we consume, efforts are being made to install solar panels, realize wind energy and produce biogas through sludge fermentation.
-We are also making efforts to reduce energy consumption.
+In 2017, HHNK set itself the goal of becoming energy neutral and no longer emittingCO2.
+In doing so, the water board wants to contribute to the Paris climate goals of 2015, where it was agreed to limit global warming to a maximum of 1.5°C. In order to generate as much energy as we consume, we are focusing on the installation of solar panels, the realization of wind energy, and the production of biogas through sludge fermentation.
+In addition, we are making every effort to reduce energy consumption.

-Regional Energy Strategy (RES).
+Regional Energy Strategy (RES)